 We wanted a Doctor Strange who was always having to work for what he gets, and to show that when he shows up and uses his powers, it’s not like Captain America throwing his shield or Thor throwing his hammer.
 Strange has to worry about repercussions that those other heroes don’t have to worry about, because he’s a Sorcerer Supreme.
 We’re talking about the forces of magic.
 So whatever he does has repressions.
 Any of this stuff with magic, there’s always a cost to it.

-Doctor Strange begins on October 7th.
+Doctor Strange began on October 7th 2015.

 Written by Gerry Duggan.
 Art by Mike Hawthorne.